castelojb/research_flow/README.md

 ### 🔄 Reproducibility and Collaboration

-By using Research Flow, you can ensure that your experiments are reproducible and easy to share with collaborators.
-The modular design allows you to encapsulate each step of your experiment, making it easy to understand and modify.
+By using **Research Flow**, you ensure that your experiments are **reproducible** and **easy to share** with collaborators.
+Its **modular design** allows you to encapsulate each step of the experiment, making workflows easier to understand, modify, and extend.

-With the clear separation of concerns and the modular design, other researchers can easily understand your workflow, replicate your results or even extend your reuse parts of your code for their own experiments.
-This fosters collaboration and accelerates the pace of research make it easier to share your work with others.
+Thanks to the clear **separation of concerns**, other researchers can quickly grasp your process, replicate your results, or even reuse parts of your code in their own experiments.
+This not only fosters collaboration but also accelerates research by making it easier to build upon and share your work.

 ### ✅ Benefits of This Structure